pairbit/IT.Collections.Factory/IT.Collections.Factory/Readme.md

 Assert.That(list.Capacity, Is.EqualTo(10));
 ```

-## Get IReadOnlySetFactory from registry and create empty List with 10 capacity
+## Get IReadOnlySetFactory and create hash set with ignore case comparer and add strings

 ```csharp
 #if NET6_0_OR_GREATER